david-abel/felix/README.md

 Felix© is an Artificial Intelligence that learns to create music.
 It was developed in Spring of 2012 by Dave Abel and Elliot Mitchell.

+It currently requires MacOS, and a version of QuickTime that can play midi files.

 ---Table Of Contents---

 1. How to Run Felix